LibrariesHacked/helibtech/self-service/rfid.md

 In addition suppliers now offer a range of additional RFID products to enhance the library offering.
 These include:

 * RFID reservation self-service - to allow end users to self-issue reservations
-* RFID book vending - self-service access to book "vending" machines for limited collections.[](https://helibtech.netlify.app/product-directory/)
+* RFID book vending - self-service access to book "vending" machines for limited collections.

+## Implementation, lifecycle and costs

+RFID hardware constitutes a significant capital expenditure for libraries, which depending on products purchased may amount to an initial outlay of five figure sums or more.

+When purchasing RFID products, it is important to consider whole life costs as well as initial capital outlay.
+RFID products will usually be subject to annual maintenance agreements, the costs of which can vary significantly between suppliers.
+Some suppliers may also cease to support products at end of lifecycle which can lead to vulnerabilities in terms of equipment failure or the need for further capital expenditure.